truemagic-coder/nemo-agent/README.md

 ## Features
 * Runs blazing fast locally
-* Generates Python project structures automatically
+* Generates Python project structures automatically using Poetry
 * Writes Python code based on task descriptions
 * Executes development tasks using AI-generated commands
 * Utilizes the mistral-nemo language model for intelligent code generation
 * Implements best practices in Python development automatically
-* Writes and runs tests
+* Writes and runs tests up to 80%+ test coverage using pytest
+* Automatically fixes and styles code using pylint

 ## Installation
 You can install Nemo Agent using pip: